Yomguithereal/colifrapy/docs/settings.rst

 If needed, the Settings class can also handle the initialization of a cacher.
 Just provide a 'cache' key to the settings and populate it.

-For more precise information see Cacher.
-TODOLINK
+For more precise information see :ref:`cacher`.

 .. code-block:: yaml